ShubhanKamat/SupplyChainOptimisation/README.md

-# Retail Demand Forecasting using deep learning
+# FMCG Supply chain Analysis using Machine Learning

-This repository contains a production-ready Flask app, as well as a detailed model training notebook for serving a CNN model trained to predict the sales of SKUs offered by a restaurant
+This repository contains a production-ready Flask app, as well as a detailed model training notebook for serving a Random Forest Regressor model trained on comprehensive information related to the instant noodles business of a leading FMCG company.

 ## Table of Contents
 - [Project Overview](#project-overview)